Meet Our Veterinarians

 Dr. Werkiser lives with her husband Dave and her dogs Eli and Monkey.
 When she is not caring for patients at WAH, she is training and caring for her horses, hiking, reading, and spending time with her three daughters when they return home for visits.

 Dr. Kristin Jankowski has been a veterinarian at Wilmington Animal Hospital since 2015, but has been practicing veterinary medicine since her graduation from the University of Pennsylvania School of Veterinary Medicine in 1994.
 She also earned an advanced certification in Canine Rehabilitative Medicine from the University of Tennessee in 2014.

-In addition to providing WAH patients excellent internal medicine, surgical and dental care, Dr. Jankowski practices rehabilitative medicine at the Veterinary Specialty Center of Delaware.
-She thoroughly enjoys helping animals lameness examinations, canine agility training, and sports-related injuries.
+In addition to providing WAH patients excellent internal medicine, surgical and dental care, Dr. Jankowski enjoys providing care to animals with lameness examinations, canine agility training, and sports-related injuries.

 Dr. Jankowski was named Delaware’s Veterinarian of the year in 2017 in recognition of her work as a board member for Delaware Humane Association.
 She played an integral role in developing a One Health initiative to help provide medical care to underserved members of our community and their pets.

 When Dr. Jankowski is not practicing medicine, she is spending time with her husband Art, her dogs Fern and Tutter, her cats Annie, Beautiful, Dave, and Rigby, and her horse Lyle.
 She is a member of the American Rehab Veterinary Association, is on the board of directors of Delaware Humane Association, is active in the agility community with her dog Fern, and eventing with Lyle.

 Elissa Green, DVM